 Instruction Book for the Krick Alexandra:

 The English translation of the manual is missing illustrated figures along with descriptions of the first pages of part numbers.
 I edited the manual to add the illustrations from the German manual and also translated the parts lists to complete the English manual.
 Here is the updated set of instructions:

 As with the steam-engine, I would recommend acquiring your electrical components in advance of building the model, this way you can build the model such that they will fit in the model.
 This is a view of the rudder steering servo which is mounted in the stern.
 I selected two Futaba S3004 servos for this model.
 One for the rudder, and one for the steam engine control.

 Steam plant mounting holes drilled.
 I wish I would have taken a picture of the underside.
 I added wooden backing plates to increase thickness at the mounting bolt locations, and epoxied drive-nuts into the bottom of the sole.
-The drilled reccesses are when screwheads protrude from the bottom of the steam plant base plate.
+The drilled reccesses are used where screwheads protrude from the bottom of the steam plant base plate.

 Starting construction of the cabin.
 I trimmed the edges of the sole here to fit the hull, but I made an error and did the trimming on the topside of the sole.
 This part is not symetrical, it has slots cut in it for parts 69 and 70 near the door.
 As can be seen in this photo, I therefore needed to make some parts to fit that area.
 The outcome is the same, so luckily my error was not unrecoverable.